murrayjbrown/spinalfluid/README.md

 # Description

-Spinal Fluid is a responsive fluid grid theme adapted from the Spine 2 theme by Paul de Wouters, built upon the Hybrid Core theme framework and the Foundation front end framework.
+Spinal Fluid is a responsive fluid grid theme adapted from the Spine 2 theme by Paul de Wouters (pdewouters), built upon the Hybrid Core theme framework and the Foundation front-end framework.

 # Author

 * murrayjbrown - Murray J. Brown <mjb@mjbrown.com> - http://witstone.com

-# Contributor(s)
+# Acknowledgements

-* pdewouters - Paul de Wouters - http://paulwp.com
+* Special thanks to Paul de Wouters (pdewouters) for developing the Spine 2 theme for Wordpress, without which this project would have been more difficult.

+* Gratitude also to the developers of, and contributors to, Zurb's Foundation front-end framework, the Hybrid Core theme framework for Wordpress.

 # License